lucascherifi/etherhue/README.md

 {
   "krakenKeys": [
     {
-      "key": "FILL-IT", // The kraken API key "secret": "FILL-IT" // The kraken API secret
+      "key": "FILL-IT", /* The kraken API key */ "secret": "FILL-IT" /* The kraken API secret */ }
-    }
   ],
-  "timer": 3, // The refresh timer
+  "timer": 3, /* The refresh timer */
-  "engaged": 450, // The engaged amount
+  "engaged": 450, /* The engaged amount */
-  "lightName": "My beside lamp", // The lamp name "colorBound": 2, // If the rate falls from 2 euros or more, it goes to the straight red, if it rises from 2 euros or more, it goes to the straight green.
-Between, it shade.
+  "lightName": "My beside lamp", /* The lamp name */ "colorBound": 2, /* If the rate falls from 2 euros or more, it goes to the straight red, if it rises from 2 euros or more, it goes to the straight green.
+Between, it shade */
   "lightsEnabled": true,
-  "phueIp": "FILL-IT", // The phillips hue bridge IP "phueKey": "FILL-IT", // The phillips hue username "KrakenCurrency": "ZEUR" // The kraken currency code (see Kraken API for more) }
+  "phueIp": "FILL-IT", /* The phillips hue bridge IP */ "phueKey": "FILL-IT", /* The phillips hue username */ "KrakenCurrency": "ZEUR" /* The kraken currency code (see Kraken API for more) */ }
 ```